 The Langfan Family Constitutional Oratorical Competition has recognized student excellence in public speaking and rhetoric since its establishment in 2001.
 Langfan is not a traditional moot court competition where judges interrupt competitors during their argument.
 Instead, it is an oratorical competition in which competitors deliver a short uninterrupted speech analyzing a controversial constitutional issue.

 "Should a misdemeanor domestic violence conviction be able to bar a person's Second Amendment right to possess firearms for self-defense?"

-This year, the school will award $750 to the 1st Place winner, $500 to the 2nd Place winner and $250 to the 3rd Place winner.
+Last year, the school awarded $750 to the 1st Place winner, $500 to the 2nd Place winner and $250 to the 3rd Place winner.

 Final Round of the 2012 Langfan Oratorical Competition: